1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: The equator is the reference line for measuring latitudes.

-3. The maximum value of latitude is:
+3. The maximum value of latitude is_____________.

 A) 90°